esmevane/sojourn/README.md

 git clone git@github.com:esmevane/sojourn
 cd sojourn
 npm install
+gem install sass
 grunt serve
 ```

+## This package comes with:

+* CoffeeScript
+* Browserify
+* Mocha and Expectjs for testing
+* Sass
+* Bourbon and Neat modules for Sass
+* FontAwesome

 ## How to use

+Sojourn is a toolkit for rapid prototyping single-page applications.

 * Any CoffeeScript or Sass files you create in `assets/scripts` or `assets/styles` respectively will be compiled on save.
 * `application.coffee` serves as the entry point for the logic of your prototype.